ltfschoen/ethquad/README.md

   * [X] Deployment script generate a new Pin and Unpins all previous (./scripts/pinataUploadIpfs.js)
   * [X] Separate IPFS Address Pin for deployed frontend depending on environment (development or proudction).
 Used Pinata metadata to identify associated environment.
   * [X] Preview using Official IPFS Gateway (i.e. https://ipfs.io/ipfs/<IPFS_HASH>) in development environment (`yarn dev:ipfs:preview`)
-  * [X] Configure domain name to redirect to Heroku (where it further redirects to the IPFS hash)
+  * [X] Configure ethquad.crypto domain name to redirect to an IPFS Hash (which just redirects to Heroku at ethquad.herokuapp.com), and configure ethquad.herokuapp.com to further redirects to the IPFS hash where the front-end of the website is stored.
+    * [X] Temporary workaround since 'Redirect to Traditional Domain' is not working yet (as advised by Magomet Tsanajev from Unstoppable Domains).
+See https://community.unstoppabledomains.com/t/redirect-blockchain-domains/621
-    * [ ] Pending name server changes to propagate https://filecoinproject.slack.com/archives/C016UAP2N8Z/p1594877963245700
+    * [ ] Pending name server changes to propagate https://filecoinproject.slack.com/archives/C016UAP2N8Z/p1594877963245700.
+Note that this requires Unstoppable Domains to get the 'Redirect to Traditional Domain' functionality working
 * [X] Backend Express.js API connection to Infura Eth 2.0 Endpoint (https://altona.infura.io)

 ### Optional